rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

   - Delete the test code when done.

 #### 7. Simplify the store update methods

+*Objective*: Create a single `findAndUpdate` store method which takes in an `id` and object of update data to merge into the current store object.
+(This will obsolete the separate store methods for changing `checked` and `name`, as well as the `Item` module.)

 - Obsoleting the Item module is about to be complete!
 - Let's remove both `findAndToggleChecked` and `findAndUpdateName` from the `store`
 - We're going to create a consolidated `findAndUpdate` method which just merges the attributes of an object received with the item in the store.